trueos/pcbsd/src-qt5/docs/update.rst

 AppCafe® provides an intuitive, graphical method for installing and managing software.
 It provides a graphical front-end to FreeBSD packages, which are pre-built applications tested for FreeBSD.
 It also provides a front-end to PBIs, which are packages that contain extra meta-data which is displayed in AppCafe®, such as screenshots and lists of similar applications.
-It also provides graphical jail management, which allows you to run applications which are isolated from the rest of the operating system.

 AppCafe® does not require the *root* password to install software.
 This means that you do not have to give out the root password on multi-user systems.
 However, it will prompt for the user's password and will fail if that user is not a member of the *wheel* group.
 This allows you to control which users are able to manage software.

-If you prefer to manage software from the command line, refer to the section on :ref:`Using the CLI pkg Utilities` .
-Refer to :ref:`Managing Jails from the CLI` for instructions on how to manage jails from the command line.
+If you prefer to manage software from the command line, refer to the section on :ref:`Using the CLI pkg Utilities`.

 .. index:: software
 .. _Configuring AppCafe®: